aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-properties/_index.md

-Working with Document Properties Using title: Aspose.Slides for Android via Java
+Working with Document Properties Using Aspose.Slides for Android via Java

-As we have described earlier that title: Aspose.Slides for Android via Java supports two kinds of document properties, which are **Built-in** and **Custom** properties.
-So, developers can access both kinds of properties with the use of title: Aspose.Slides for Android via Java API. title: Aspose.Slides for Android via Java provides a class [IDocumentProperties](https://reference.aspose.com/slides/androidjava/com.aspose.slides/idocumentproperties) that represents the document properties associated with a presentation file through **Presentation.DocumentProperties** property.
+As we have described earlier that Aspose.Slides for Android via Java supports two kinds of document properties, which are **Built-in** and **Custom** properties.
+So, developers can access both kinds of properties with the use of Aspose.Slides for Android via Java API.
+Aspose.Slides for Android via Java provides a class [IDocumentProperties](https://reference.aspose.com/slides/androidjava/com.aspose.slides/idocumentproperties) that represents the document properties associated with a presentation file through **Presentation.DocumentProperties** property.

 Developers can use **IDocumentProperties** property exposed by [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) object to access the document properties of the presentation files as described below: